learning-zone/css-basics/notes/css.md

 ---

-#### Does padding-left or padding-right or margin-left or margin-right has effect on inline element?
+#### Q. Does padding-left or padding-right or margin-left or margin-right has effect on inline element?

 * Yes

 ---

-#### If you have a <p> element with font-size: 10rem, will the text be responsive when the user resizes / drags the browser window?
+#### Q. If you have a <p> element with font-size: 10rem, will the text be responsive when the user resizes / drags the browser window?

 * No

 ---

-#### Describe pseudo-elements and discuss what they are used for.
+#### Q. Describe pseudo-elements and discuss what they are used for.
 * https://developer.mozilla.org/en-US/docs/Web/CSS/pseudo-elements

 * A CSS pseudo-element is used to style specified parts of an element.